Ji-Hwan Bae Player Props: Pirates vs. Mets

-Ji-Hwan Bae -- hitting .300 with two doubles, three walks and two RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the New York Mets, with Tylor Megill on the hill, on June 9 at 7:05 PM ET.
+The Pittsburgh Pirates and Ji-Hwan Bae, who went 1-for-3 with two RBI last time out, battle Kodai Senga and the New York Mets at PNC Park, Saturday at 4:05 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Athletics.
+He had a one-hit showing in his most recent game (1-for-3) against the Mets.

 Ji-Hwan Bae Game Info & Props vs. the Mets